MohammedSaberMohammed/Appointments/README.md

 - [x] Custom Form Flow ( BaseForm - Controlers - validators )
 - [x] Cashing stratiegy ( when calling static data like patients - practioners and it will only be loaded on time in the entire App )
 - [x] Design grid system ( FormLayout - FormItem ).
-- [ ] Modal to perform CRUD on Each Appointment.
+- [x] Modal to perform CRUD on Each Appointment.
-- [ ] Update Prisma API's to use CRUD.
+- [x] Update Prisma API's to use CRUD.
+  - [ ] Delete API Is Not working.
+- [ ] Enable Notifications after any CRUD operation
+- [ ] Enhance Typescript in all files
+- [ ] Cypress Test